miracledoescode/Data-science-project-/README.md

 - Scripts to execute for data processing or model training.
 - Jupyter notebooks to explore.
 - How to interpret the results.
+- using OpenCV to do the face detection and recognition
+- To run the code: python src/main.py or images.py
+- you cd into the main directory to run the code directly

 ## Contributing